Wiggins Memorial Library Handbook for University Faculty 2024-2025

 University Archives and Rare Books are located in the Carrie Rich Building.
 The material is historical concerning Campbell with some genealogical material from the surrounding area.
 University Archives are available to any faculty member to view in the library, upon request.
 Please contact Access Services Librarian Marie Berry (berrym@campbell.edu) if you would like to access the collection.

-All departments and faculty members are asked to send any written materials such as books, brochures, articles, etc., that are published by the department or individual to be included in the Archives.
+All departments and faculty members are asked to send to the library any written materials such as books, brochures, articles, etc., published by the department or individual to be included in the Archives.
 These materials are kept in individual folders under the name of the person or department.
 Occasionally, selected items also may be cataloged and added to our circulating collection.

 Circulation and Reserve Services